pocketzworld/creator-docs/pages/learn/studio/guides/scripting/module-scripts.md

 end
 ```
 ### **Using a Module Script**
-To use a module script, you require it in another script using the `require` function.
+To use a module script, initialize it by putting it on an object in the hierarchy then require it in another script using the `require` function.
 This allows you to access any non-local variable or function defined in the module script.
 **Example:**
 ```lua
 -- In another Client and/or Server script